Methodology

 Medicare Costs

 For hospitals with swing beds, the cost per day of inpatient acute care and skilled nursing care in swing beds is recalculated using a different estimate of the cost of patients receiving nursing facility-level services in the hospital’s swing beds.
-In most cases, this results in a lower cost and a higher margin for inpatient services to Medicare beneficiaries.
+In most cases, this results in a lower cost and a higher margin for inpatient services to Medicare beneficiaries than what would be calculated using the standard Medicare methodology.

 The cost of Rural Health Clinic services is re-calculated excluding the productivity adjustment that is required for some clinics under Medicare payment rules.
-This results in a higher cost and a lower margin for Rural Health Clinic services to Medicare beneficiaries.
+This results in a lower margin for Rural Health Clinic services to Medicare beneficiaries than what would be calculated using the standard Medicare methodology.

 If the hospital has Graduate Medical Education costs, only a fraction of this cost is assigned to Medicare beneficiaries instead of the full cost.

 Professional services delivered by physicians and other clinicians to Medicare beneficiaries are not considered by Medicare to be a “hospital cost.”
-Medicare pays for these services using the Medicare Physician Fee Schedule, and the amounts of payment are not included on the cost report.
+Medicare pays for these services using the Medicare Physician Fee Schedule, and the amount of these payments is not included on the hospital cost report.
 There is no information on the cost report that can be used to determine the proportion of these services that are received by Medicare beneficiaries.
 Consequently, neither the payments nor the costs associated with these amounts are included in the costs, payments, or margins that are calculated for Medicare.
 These costs and payments are included in the hospital’s patient services cost and patient services revenue, however, so they end up being part of the Private/Other category.

 Medicaid Costs and Payments